Where do we serve?

 It is the mission of New Reach to promote the independence of women and children confronted with homelessness, HIV/AIDS and behavioral health issues in a supportive environment where their potential can be realized.

 New Reach provides emergency shelters, family stabilization, supportive housing, a furniture co-op, and housing development.
-The Hildan at New Reach will work as a Shelter Support Assistant with responsibilities including screening referrals, scheduling intakes, orienting new clients to shelter policies, procedures and building, facilitating and taking minutes at House Meetings, enforcing shelter policies, administrative duties including filing, copying, faxing and answering phone and door, distributing donations, communicating supply needs and assisting Case Managers and Shelter Manager as needed.
+The Hildan at New Reach will serve as a Shelter Support Assistant with responsibilities including screening referrals, scheduling intakes, orienting new clients to shelter policies, procedures and building, facilitating and taking minutes at House Meetings, enforcing shelter policies, administrative duties including filing, copying, faxing and answering phone and door, distributing donations, communicating supply needs and assisting Case Managers and Shelter Manager as needed.

 Aids Project new Haven